italia/developers.italia.it/en/how-to-participate.md

       help"
       image: /assets/images/come-partecipo-4.svg
       buttons:
         - label: Explore the catalogue
           class: btn btn-primary
           url: '/en/software'
-pair-blocks:
     - title: "Add public code to the catalogue"
       text: "Help populate the [catalogue](/en/software) finding software released as open source by Public Administrations, or third party open source software designed for the public sector: helping the maintainers to insert a `publiccode.yml` file in their repository you will allow the Developers Italia crawler to discover them."
       image: /assets/images/come-partecipo-1.svg
       buttons:
         - label: Find more
           class: btn btn-primary
           url: '/en/reuse/publication'
-    - title: "Report new available APIs"
-      text: "Many public services expose interoperability interfaces.
-The Developers Italia [catalogue](/en/api) has the objective to show all of them to the developers who would like to imagine new integrated services.
-If you know some APIs which are not present, or you are creating them, send us a report!"
-      image: /assets/images/come-partecipo-2.svg
-      buttons:
-        - label: Report an API
-          class: btn btn-primary
-          url: '/en/contacts'
 ---

 Developers Italia is a collaborative community opened to everyone's contribute: